thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 - The epoch looped over a list of objects of length 1 - so a single episode was run
 - The max steps was set to 1, so all told, we took one single step on one single object
 - Our model had a single agent with a single RGBD camera attached to it
-- During model.step, `matching_step` was called and one SM received one observation from the environment
+- During `model.step`, `matching_step` was called and one SM received one observation from the environment
 - The `decide_location_for_movement` method was called
 - We saved our model at the end of the epoch